kerzox/Memorandum/README.md

 # Memorandum
 Memorandum is a fun project using react to build a messaging application using either a databased stored messages or turning on peer to peer encryption and using socket io to talk to each other directly

-There is a back end just hasn't been uploaded yet!